-Charter schools in California are required to hire credentialed teachers for core academic and college preparatory subjects.
+Charter schools in California are required to hire credentialed teachers for all core academic subjects.

-Twelve out of 14 charter schools in West Contra Costa are participating in EnrollWCC for the 2020-21 school year.
+Twelve out of 14 charter schools in West Contra Costa are participating in EnrollWCC .
 This means you can use the common application to apply to any or all of these schools.
 Click here to see a full list of participating schools.

 All interested students must submit an application, which asks for basic student information such as name, grade level, and contact information.
 When a charter school receives more applications than space allows, a random lottery is held to determine enrollment.
 After the lottery is held, if a child receives an enrollment offer, they must confirm enrollment with the school and complete additional paperwork, such as emergency contact information and immunization records.
 If a child does not receive an enrollment offer because all spaces are filled, they are automatically added to the school’s waitlist.

 If more students apply to a school than there are spaces are available, each school will conduct a lottery to determine which applicants will be offered admission.
 A computer system randomly selects names based on priorities in each charter school's lottery.
 The process is automatic, and is audited.
 Each school has its own admissions priorities and waiting list process.
 Please refer to each school's pages on this website for more information on that school's admissions priorities.
 Lottery priorities vary by school, and all are authorized by the school board, a county office of education, or the state.
 Each school will contact students on the waitlist if space becomes available.